triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 # Depolying multi-lora vLLM backend in Triton

-The idea of multi-lora was proposed recently, for more you can read the paper:
+The idea of multi-lora was proposed recently, for more please refer to:

 + [S-LoRA: Serving Thousands of Concurrent LoRA Adapters](https://arxiv.org/abs/2311.03285)
 + [Punica: Multi-Tenant LoRA Serving](https://arxiv.org/abs/2310.18547)